Retirement Plan1 Calculator

 This is an interesting retirement calculator.
 I have included it because it may help you devise a way to build your own retirement plan.

 - You have $420,000 that you've invested in a mutual fund.
-You plan to take quarterly withdrawals, and noticed it's been regularly earning about 5% interest per year.
-The withdrawal is paid at the end of each quarter and you would like to make the withdrawals for 20 years (80 quarters).
+You plan to take quarterly withdrawals.
+It's been regularly earning about 5% interest per year.
+The withdrawal is paid at the end of each quarter.
+You would like that to continue for 20 years (80 quarters).

 On the calculator you will enter: